hapijs/good/README.md

 ### Replaying request logs

-Good includes a _'replay'_ script that is capabale of replaying any request events found in a log file.
+Good includes a _'replay'_ script that is capable of replaying any request events found in a log file.
 Below is the command to use to execute _'replay'_:

 `replay -l log.json -h host -n #_of_concurrent_requests`